erican48/resume/index.md

 Java 1 & 2

-Technology, the Individual, and Society
+Information Technology : Technology, the Individual, and Society

 Programming Languages: Java
 Some experience in: Python, HTML